Treatment > Hyperpigmentation Laser Toning

 How Does Laser Toning Work?

-Fun facts:
+Fun Facts:

 • The name Nd:YAG is derived from the Neodymium-doped Yttrium aluminium garnet, which is a crystal, used as a laser medium.

-• With a wave length of 1064nm, Nd:YAG can easily reach the deeper layers of skin tissue, as compared to lasers which operate at lower wavelengths.
+• With a wavelength of 1064nm, Nd:YAG can easily reach the deeper layers of skin tissue, as compared to lasers which operate at lower wavelengths.

 • The Q-switching technique is a way of modifying the laser beam output, by shortening its wavelength to around 532nm.
-The short-wave length laser is effective in the treatment of superficial skin pigmented lesions.
+The short-wavelength laser is effective in the treatment of superficial skin pigmented lesions.

 Laser Toning for Deep-Lying Structures Treatment